jjvraw/TestSuiteALAN-CS244/README.md

 # TestSuiteALAN

-Test suite for scanner.
-Clone the repository in the same directory which contains the "alan" directory and run scanner.py inside the TestSuiteALAN directory in terminal with appropriate arguments shown below.
+## How to Clone
+Go into the directory/folder which holds your alan folder.

+1. Then in termianl, in the directory type `clone https://github.com/jjvraw/TestSuiteALAN.git`
+2. Navigate to directory `cd TestSuiteALAN`
+3. Run a script `python3 scanner.py all`

+---
+## For Testing Parser
+1. **Run all tests**
+`python3 parser.py`

+---

+## For Testing Scanner

 1. **Comments**
 	`python3 scanner.py comments`